Think snappy thoughts

 One of Scotland’s most successful authors, J M Barrie, began his life in a humble house in Kirriemuir.
 Today, the Trust is proud to play its part in protecting this important place, which is said to have inspired his best-known story, Peter Pan.

-To celebrate this contribution to our culture, we’ve been revamping the garden at J M Barrie's Birthplace.
-And we’re capturing the magic of that renowned tale with an unusual hook – a life-sized sculpture of reptilian rascal Tick Tock the crocodile.
+To celebrate this contribution to our culture, we’ve been revamping the garden at J M Barrie’s Birthplace.
+And we’re capturing the magic of that renowned tale with an unusual hook – a life-size sculpture of reptilian rascal Tick Tock the crocodile.

 The scale model of Tick Tock, the popular crocodile who infamously took Captain Hook’s hand, is crafted entirely from driftwood by international sculptor James Dorran-Webb and will also make the ticking-clock noise that has made the character memorable for generations.